stephenclau/factorio-isr/docs/RCON_SETUP.md

 5. **Ensure bot has permission to post**
    - Bot must be in the server
-   - Bot must have "Send Messages" permission in the channel
+   - Bot must have "Send Messages" + "Embed Links" permission in the channel
-   - Check Discord bot permissions

 ---

 ### RCON Library Not Available

 **Error:** `RCON_AVAILABLE: False` or `rcon package not installed`

+**What's actually happening:** Python `rcon` package is not installed in the environment.

 **Solution:**